ucdavis-bioinformatics-training/2019-Winter-Bioinformatics_Command_Line_and_R_Prerequisites_Workshop/spreadsheets/spreadsheets.md

   additional complexity/dependencies in the data analysis R code
 - data formatting best practice still apply
 - Is there really a good reason why `csv` (or similar) is not adequate?

-#### Caveats on commas

-In some datasets, the data values themselves may include commas (,).
-In that case, the software which you use (including Excel) will most likely incorrectly display the data in columns.
-This is because the commas which are a part of the data values will be interpreted as delimiters.

-If you are working with data that contains commas, you likely will need to use another delimiter when working in a spreadsheet.
-In this case, consider using tabs as your delimiter and working with TSV files.
-TSV files can be exported from spreadsheet programs in the same way as CSV files.